 It's possible to identify three classes of pre-assembled kitchen cabinets: budget, mid-level and premium cabinets.

 - Budget cabinets, often called "stock cabinets," feature simple and utilitarian designs, and they often include frameless construction and basic, inexpensive materials.
 The least-expensive ones are usually made of veneered particleboard or medium-density fiberboard (MDF).
-Costs start at $70 per foot.
+Costs start at $70 per linear foot.

 - Mid-level cabinets are partially custom made and can include bonus features, including a choice of door styles, all-plywood construction and solid wood frames around the doors.
-Costs start at $150 per foot.
+Costs start at $150 per linear foot.

 - Premium cabinets are almost custom built.
 They allow for more flexibility in dimensions and are almost always made of plywood instead of moisture-vulnerable particleboard or MDF.
 If you're looking for custom features, such as exotic hardwood or a hand-rubbed finish, or you like the idea of traditional woodworking joints or specialty storage cabinets, this is the way to go.
-Prices start at $500 per foot, and considering that an average kitchen has 25 to 40 feet of cabinet space, this choice can add a considerable amount to your remodeling budget, but if you get all the high-quality features you want, it's worth it.
+Prices start at $500 per foot, and considering that an average kitchen has 25 to 40 feet of cabinet space, this choice can add a considerable amount to your remodeling budget.
+But if you get all the high-quality features you want, it's worth it.

 Keep in mind when shopping for new cabinetry that the countertop usually isn't included, so you also have to factor it in.
 Options range from inexpensive laminates to mid-range solid-surface materials to high-end stone.